kimbolls/Roundstars-Play/README.md

  Playable Game

 - Before playing the game, please go into customize > input player name
-- you can change subjects by going into options
+- you can change subjects of the questions by going into options